Independent African news, markets, culture and politics.

 Cycling world unites in Kigali as Remco Evenepoel and Marlen Reusser shine in time trials

-The UCI Road World Championships have officially kicked off in Kigali, Rwanda, with the theme “Riding New Heights” attracting over 1,000 attendees from around the globe.
-The event has drawn elite riders, national federation delegates, cycling officials, and dignitaries, highlighting the growing interest in the sport.
+The UCI Road World Championships have officially kicked off in Kigali, Rwanda, under the theme “Riding New Heights,” drawing more than 1,000 attendees from around the globe.
+The event has attracted elite riders, national federation delegates, cycling officials and dignitaries, underscoring the sport’s growing appeal.

-Belgium’s Remco Evenepoel has reaffirmed his dominance in the Men’s Individual Time Trial, claiming his third consecutive world title.
-He completed the 40.6-kilometer course in 49 minutes and 6 seconds, building on his previous victories in Glasgow and Zurich.
-Evenepoel credited his preparation and mindset for his success, stating that “both the training and the race went well” and that he was “ready for every situation.”
+In the Men’s Individual Time Trial, Belgium’s Remco Evenepoel reaffirmed his dominance by claiming his third consecutive world title.
+He completed the 40.6‑kilometre course in 49 minutes and 6 seconds, building on his previous victories in Glasgow and Zurich.
+Evenepoel credited his preparation and mindset, saying the training and the race “went well” and that he was “ready for every situation.”

-Australian cyclist Jay Vine secured a third-place finish, attributing his strong performance to the support of his team.
-Vine praised his team’s efforts, saying “we’ve got a whole team behind us getting straight into this race” and plans to celebrate with a long ride the following day.
+Australian cyclist Jay Vine secured third place, attributing his strong performance to the support of his team.
+Vine praised his teammates, noting, “We’ve got a whole team behind us getting straight into this race,” and said he plans to celebrate with a long ride the following day.

-In the Women’s Elite Individual Time Trial, Swiss cyclist Marlen Reusser finally took the top spot on the podium, completing the 31.2-kilometer course in 43 minutes and 9 seconds.
-This marks her first world title, following several near-misses in previous years.
-Reusser’s win is a significant achievement, demonstrating her skill and dedication to the sport.
+In the Women’s Elite Individual Time Trial, Swiss rider Marlen Reusser finally reached the top of the podium, completing the 31.2‑kilometre course in 43 minutes and 9 seconds.
+This marks her first world title after several near‑misses in previous years, highlighting her skill and dedication.

-This year’s championship is historic, with a record 106 countries participating, including 35 from Africa, the highest number ever for the continent.
-The event highlights the growing global interest in cycling and the increasing competitiveness of the sport.
-The UCI Road World Championships will continue to showcase the talents of elite cyclists from around the world, providing a platform for athletes to compete and strive for excellence.
-The high level of participation and competition is expected to continue throughout the championship, with athletes pushing themselves to new heights in the pursuit of victory.
+This year’s championship is historic, with a record 106 countries participating, including 35 from Africa—the highest number ever for the continent.
+The event showcases the growing global interest in cycling and the increasing competitiveness of the sport.
+The UCI Road World Championships will continue to highlight the talents of elite cyclists worldwide, providing a platform for athletes to compete and strive for excellence.
+Participation and competition are expected to remain high throughout the championship as athletes push themselves to new heights in pursuit of victory.

 Scroll to Top